Protecting the most vulnerable in our community

 • Personnel of banks, savings and loan associations, credit unions, and other lending or financial institutions

+You should make the report to the law enforcement agency where the mistreatment occurred.
 Have as much information as possible about the at-risk elder or at-risk adult with IDD, the alleged perpetrator, and what is concerning you.
+At a minimum, law enforcement will need the following information:

 • Name and address of the at-risk elder or at-risk adult with IDD.